-The project is a PPP contract to design, build, finance, operate and maintain a light rail network between Broadbeach and Helensvale, providing a public transportation system for the City of Gold Coast and linking with the heavy rail network that provides direct access to Brisbane.
+The project is an Australian PPP contract to design, build, finance, operate and maintain a light rail network between Broadbeach and Helensvale, providing a public transportation system for the City of Gold Coast and linking with the heavy rail network that provides direct access to Brisbane.
+The Gold Coast G: Link light rail system has become a resounding success in terms of passenger numbers and changing the way that people move around the city.

 Stage 2, completed in December 2017, provides for a 7.3 km extension to the network with an additional 3 stations, 2 of which have park and ride facilities, and 2 new bridge structures.
 An additional 4 LRVs were procured for Stage 2 of the project.